MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/Publish extension/Extension Submission/Create a new submission.md

 ---
 # Creating an extension submission

 To create an extension submission on Partner Center, the first step is to create a Zip file for your package.
 When creating the Zip file of your package, ensure that the package contains:

--The manifest file and it must have extension’s name and version defined -The images and other files that your extension requires
+- The manifest file and it must have extension’s name and version defined
+- The images and other files that your extension requires

 To create an extension submission on Partner Center, you may follow these steps: